 Pinched nerves occur when added pressure is applied to a nerve or set of nerves from surrounding tissues like bones, cartilage, muscles, or tendons.
-The pressure affects the nerve’s ability to function properly and usually causes pain, tingling, numbness, or weakness.
+The pressure affects the nerve’s ability to function correctly and usually causes pain, tingling, numbness, or weakness.
 A pinched nerve can occur at various sites in the body.
-Whether located in the neck, shoulder, arm, hand, back, or knees, if left untreated they can lead to other debilitating conditions/injuries and permanent nerve damage.
+Whether located in the neck, shoulder, arm, hand, back, or knees, if left untreated, they can lead to other debilitating conditions/injuries and permanent nerve damage.

 A compressed nerve can go away on its own if the pain has recently started or is not severe.
-Home remedies like rest, heat, ice, and stretching can be utilized to help the compression subside on its own.
+Home remedies like rest, heat, ice and stretching can be utilized to help the compression subside on its own.

 Studies show that chiropractic massage therapy offers pain relief and also helps reduce any depression and anxiety that the pain symptoms can generate.
 Comprehensive chiropractic treatment has been proven to be the best and fastest way to deal with pinched nerves.

 Collagen adds cushion to the spaces between the joints and bones while damaged tissues are being repaired.
 Collagen is the most plentiful natural protein in the human body.
-Supplements that have glucosamine, chondroitin, hyaluronic acid can help, as well as consuming bone broth, which is a healthy source of collagen.
+Supplements that have glucosamine, chondroitin, and hyaluronic acid can help, as well as consuming bone broth, which is a healthy source of collagen.
 An anti-inflammatory diet can also help.
 Inflammation contributes to pain symptoms.
 Lowering inflammation lowers pain as well.

 Conventional treatments usually include:

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.

 We are here to help you and your family.